openlifescience-ai/Open-Medical-Reasoning-Tasks/README.md

 We believe in the power of collective intelligence.
 Join our community of healthcare professionals, AI researchers, and enthusiasts!

+To contribute, please use GitHub and follow these guidelines.
+If you're not familiar with GitHub, don't worry!
+You can use [this Google form](https://forms.gle/Gz1qp4Vdm2aXUZjDA
+) to submit your tasks.
+Make sure to check [the example provided](https://github.com/openlifescience-ai/Open-Medical-Reasoning-Tasks/blob/main/tasks/clinical-diagnosis-formulation.md) to ensure all information is filled out correctly.

+With Github:

 1. Fork this repository
 2. Create a new branch for your task or improvement
 3. Add your contribution following our guidelines